bhagadepravin/knox-workshop/README.md

       -  Configure  knox kerberos topology using CM
       -  Configure  default sso provider using CM (Enable group lookup for cdp-proxy using identity-assertion as HadoopGroupProvider)
       -  Configure  default sso provider for (shiro authentication + group lookup) using CM
+      -  Access atlas-api using Knox in Non-Kerberos env (we recommnded kerberos env for knox else most of the service wont work and we dont have list of it)

 # LAB 1:

 # 🎓 Knox Overview